Student athlete eligibility

 We recommend entering as many trained team members in the “assistant coach” or “athlete & tournament coach” roles as you have available to provide you ‘spare’ coaches should you have busy periods of matches during the day.
 Athletes and coaches must listen for announcements and track match numbers displayed on the courts throughout the day.
 Matches may be rescheduled to other courts during the event.
 When an individual athlete is called for over the PA system this indicate they have not arrived for their scheduled match and have 60 seconds remaining to arrive at their court, after which the match will we awarded to their opponent.

-The organising committee have an overriding duty to the health and safety of all participants and strive to complete tournaments by the scheduled finish time so that many hundreds of athletes’, coaches’, volunteers’ and officials’ can perform at their best, to minimise the risk that teams’ travel plans are adversely affected, and to minimise the number of people travelling later and more tired.
+The organising committee have an overriding duty to the health and safety of all participants and strive to complete tournaments by the scheduled finish time so that many hundreds of athletes’, coaches’, volunteers’ and officials’ can perform at their best and minimise the risk that teams’ travel plans may be adversely affected.
 Every delay has knock on effects, and it is necessary to apply exactly the same rules for every athlete and every team at every point during the event.
 Hence, athletes and coaches are strictly responsible for arriving to their designated matches on time, with no allowance given for late arrivals, delays caused by forgetting mandatory equipment at check-in, missing announcements, being occupied by ongoing matches if entering concurrent divisions, receiving medical treatment, their coaches being unavailable, or for any other reason.